brunoerg/bitcoin-core-notes/general-notes/net_processing_version_handshake.md

 ----------

-Now we are going to determine whether we are going to relay transactions to that peer.
+In this next step, we will determine whether we will relay transactions to that peer.
 Fortunately, the conditions are well explained in the comments, see:

 ```cpp